gahan4/nfl-schedule/README.md

 ---

-## 📜 License
+## License

 This project is released for **educational and demonstration purposes** only.
-It is not affiliated with or endorsed by the National Football League (NFL) or its broadcast partners.
+It is not affiliated with the NFL or its broadcast partners.